AshwinJay/jarasandha/README.md

 #### Reader
 1. Records can be retrieved using a "reader" by providing its logical position
 1. It also supports iterating over the records or blocks of records in the file
-1. The "reader" and related classes provide efficient caching of files and blocks for repeated reads
+1. The "reader" and related classes provide efficient, selective loading and caching of blocks and files for repeated reads
 1. It also has hooks to read from external stores
 1. It is meant to be embedded inside your application that serves records from a remote archive and a local file system
 1. Both the reader and writer components make heavy use of Netty's [Bytebuf](http://netty.io/4.0/api/index.html?io/netty/buffer/ByteBuf.html) to keep heap and in general memory usage low with a controllable budget